-- IEP's will be reviewed termly and the outcomes recorded. - The Special Educational Needs Co-ordinator and class teacher, in consultation with parents / carers, ask for help from external agencies.
-They should provide additional or different strategies to those already used in school. - Outside agencies, where appropriate, are involved in the monitoring and review process - Pupils and parents are invited to participate in the target setting and review process - Pupils and parents will be fully involved and kept informed about the involvement of external agencies and proposed interventions - If a CAF (Common Assessment Framework) does not exist for a pupil then one will be written with the support of parents before the formal involvement of professionals. - Consideration is given to whether the pupil's needs meet the criteria for an Education, Health and Care assessment. - When deemed appropriate a pastoral support plan will be implemented
+- IPMs will be reviewed termly and the outcomes recorded. - The Special Educational Needs Co-ordinator and class teacher, in consultation with parents / carers, ask for help from external agencies.
+They should provide additional or different strategies to those already used in school. - Outside agencies, where appropriate, are involved in the monitoring and review process - Pupils and parents are invited to participate in the target setting and review process - Pupils and parents will be fully involved and kept informed about the involvement of external agencies and proposed interventions - If an EHA (Early Help Assessment) or previously opened CAF (Common Assessment Framework) does not exist for a pupil, then an EHA will be written with the support of parents before seeking the formal involvement of external professionals and/or agencies. - Consideration is given to whether the pupil's needs meet the criteria for an Education, Health and Care assessment. - When deemed appropriate a Pastoral Support Plan (PSP) and/or Risk Management Plan will be implemented